 Avoiding or minimising allergic triggers is an important part of allergy and asthma management.
 Allergy testing using skin prick tests or blood tests for allergen-specific IgE helps your doctor to confirm the substances to which you are allergic, so that appropriate advice can be given.

 Allergy testing is usually performed on people with suspected allergic rhinitis (hay fever), asthma or reactions to insects or foods.
 In people with allergic rhinitis or asthma, allergy testing usually includes house dust mite, cat and dog dander (or other animals if contact occurs), mould spores, pollen from relevant grasses, weeds or trees and in some cases, occupational allergens.
 Testing can also be used to confirm suspected allergies to foods, stinging insects and some medicines.

 It is important to note that:

 - Allergy test results cannot be used on their own and must be considered together with your clinical history.

 - Medicare rebates are available for skin prick tests or blood tests for allergen specific IgE (formerly known as RAST) in Australia.

 - In some cases, you may be referred to a clinical immunology/allergy specialist for further detailed assessment.

 Skin prick testing

 Skin prick testing is the most convenient method of allergy testing.
 It has been shown in clinical studies to improve the diagnosis of allergy.
 As results are available within 20 minutes, this allows you to discuss the outcome with your doctor at the time of testing.

-Most commonly performed on the forearm or the back, the skin is first cleaned with alcohol.
-It may be marked with numbers corresponding to the allergens.
+Tests are most commonly performed on the forearm or the back.
+The skin is first cleaned with alcohol and may be marked with numbers corresponding to the allergens.
 Using a sterile lancet, a small prick is made through a drop of allergen extract.
 This allows a small amount of allergen to enter the skin.

 If you are allergic to the tested allergen, a small itchy lump (wheal) surrounded by a red flare will appear within 15-20 minutes.